Yulia Tymoshenko: 2011 trial and imprisonment and other criminal cases against Tymoshenko

-In May 2010, the Ukrainian General Prosecutor's office started a number of criminal cases against Yulia Tymoshenko which prevented her from normal political activity and from international travel to her allies in the West.
+In May 2010, the Ukrainian General Prosecutor's office started a number of criminal cases against Tymoshenko which prevented her from normal political activity and from international travel to her allies in the West.
 The European Parliament passed a resolution condemning the Yanukovych government for persecution of Tymoshenko as well as for prosecution in the "Gas case" and other cases against her and her ministers.
-On 24 June 2011, a trial started in the "gas case", concerning a contract signed in 2009 with Russian gas company Gazprom to supply natural gas to Ukraine.
+On 24 June 2011, a trial started in the "gas case", concerning a contract signed in 2009 with Gazprom to supply natural gas to Ukraine.
 Tymoshenko was charged with abuse of power and embezzlement, as the court found the deal anti-economic for the country and abusive.